-The 2019 adopted Raleigh Urbanized Area Coordinated Human Services Transportation Plan (CHSTP) sets the priorities for transportation investments and initiatives for human services and public transit coordination.
+The 2018 updated Raleigh Urbanized Area Coordinated Human Services Transportation Plan (CHSTP) sets the priorities for transportation investments and initiatives for human services and public transit coordination.
 The plan, which was developed with input from a diverse Human Services Transportation Working Group sub-committee of the Wake Bus Plan Core Technical Team, is in concert with the larger Wake Bus Plan.
 It guides funding and service development for transportation projects supporting elderly, disabled and low-income individuals.

 One of the recommendations of the Plan is to formalize the Coordinated Plan Working Group to establish a Mobility Coordination Committee (MCC) and to assign this group responsibility for implementing recommendations identified in the plan.
-The short-term goals for the MCC include creating a consistent framework for Wake County's ADA Services; coordinate the management and delivery of ADA services; monitor the ongoing changes in the Medicaid program and transition rural transportation programs into a mobility management framework.
+The short-term goals for the MCC include creating a consistent framework for Wake County's ADA Services; coordinating the management and delivery of ADA services; monitoring the ongoing changes in the Medicaid program and transitioning the rural transportation programs into a mobility management framework.

-On May 22nd, CAMPO staff convened the MCC inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
-Human Service agencies and other stakeholders will be invited to participate as a subset of this group in future meetings.
-Monthly meetings were held on June 25th, July 18th, August 23rd and September 19th.
-Over the past five meetings, the MCC has developed its membership, organizational and meeting structures and continues "finetuning" is "Recommended Implementation Strategy Schedule" to put into action the recommendations outlined in the work CHST Plan for the region.
-Three sub-committees-Administration, ADA and Human Services with lead and support agencies, will hold anticipated, monthly work sessions while the full MCC will meet quarterly beginning October 24th.
-(The next and last monthly, full MCC meeting was held September 19th.)
-MCC member agency Wake County and CAMPO staff presented an update on the MCC to the Wake County Board of Commissioners Growth and Sustainability Committee on September 23rd. (postponed from the August meeting.)
-Information on the MCC will be posted on the CAMPO website and the TCC and Executive Board will be updated at the November meetings.
+On May 22nd, CAMPO staff convened the working group inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
+Monthly meetings were held on June 25th, July 18th, August 23rd, September 19th, and October 24th.
+Over the past meetings, the MCC has developed its membership, organizational and meeting structures, began work on a DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items and began coordination discussions on the recommendations outlined in the regional CHSTP work plan.
+Three Sub-committees -Administration, ADA and Community Transportation (CT), with lead and support agencies, were created and met monthly beginning in September.
+Human Service agencies and other stakeholders are invited to participate as part of the CT group.
+The Sub-committees are monthly work sessions while the full MCC group meets quarterly beginning October 24th.
+MCC member agency Wake County and CAMPO staff presented an update of the CHSTP recommendations and the MCC group to the Wake County Board of Commissioners Growth and Sustainability Committee on September 23rd. (postponed from the August meeting.)
+Staff will present an overview of the committee to the TCC and Executive Board at the November meetings with information to be posted on the CAMPO website.
 (Staff Contact: Crystal Odum)